Esri/calcite-design-system/conventions/README.md

 ## Event Details

 Only attach additional data to your event if that data cannot be determined from the state of the component.
-This is because events also get a reference to the component the fired the event also passes a reference to the component that fired the event.
+This is because events also get a reference to the component that fired the event.
 For example you do not need to pass anything exposed as a `@Prop()` in the event details.

 ```tsx
 @Listen("calciteCustomEvent") customEventHandler(